tatianegercina/FinTech/01-Lesson-Plans/01-Intro-to-FinTech/2/LessonPlan.md

 Walk through the slideshow while presenting the potential historical factors leading to today's FinTech boom:

-* `Mobile Infrastructure & Shifting Consumer Preferences`:
+* `Mobile Infrastructure & Shifting Consumer Preferences`

   * With the advancement in mobile network infrastructure (2G, 3G, 4G LTE), consumers have become more connected to the Internet (as well as each other) than ever.
 As a result, consumers not only now have a greater resource pool to cross-check and validate information (ex. checking prices) but also have become a resource pool themselves in which companies look to target for business.